Sashité for Developers

 destination string CELL/HAND Target Location (Square or Hand)

-must object LCN Environmental conditions that must be satisfied
+must object LCN Environmental conditions that MUST be satisfied

-deny object LCN Environmental conditions that must not be satisfied
+deny object LCN Environmental conditions that MUST NOT be satisfied

-Required Fields
+Required fields

-Optional Fields
+Optional fields

 When both must and deny are omitted or empty, the movement capability has no environmental pre-conditions.